johnchildren/presentations/slackbot/slides.md

 IRC for hipsters with gifs.

+- picture of slack and describe what it is
+- talk about chat interface

+# What is a bot

+- describe bots

 # Motivation

-I spend a lot of time on Slack so anything that makes it more enjoyable is good.
+I spend a lot of time on Slack so anything that makes it more enjoyable is good. set scene more

 # Custom Responses